rocketmlhq/rmldnn/tutorials/self_supervised_inpainting/README.rst

 The dataset
 ~~~~~~~~~~~

-We will use Kaggle `Natual Images` dataset, which contains JPEG 6,899 images from 8 distinct classes compiled
+We will use the Kaggle `Natural Images` dataset, which contains JPEG 6,899 images from 8 distinct classes compiled
 from various sources.
 The classes include airplane, car, cat, dog, flower, fruit, motorbike and person.
 It can be downloaded from
 `here <https://www.kaggle.com/datasets/prasunroy/natural-images>`__.